Know Your Wool

 * There have been a few minor changes in the lists since: principally the addition of Border Leicester and Florida Cracker sheep.
 Handling Border Leicester is much like handling the other longwools, although of course it has unique qualities, and for Florida Cracker see the Gulf Coast coverage, because for quite a while there were studies underway to determine whether it was a genetically distinct breed; It is.

 - There’s a 5.5-minute excerpt from this project available on YouTube, about North Ronaldsay sheep.

-- Available from some local yarn shops in a physical two-DVD set (also available from online sellers) or as a download or through CraftDaily (I can’t say I especially understand the latter option, not having done more than find it online).
+- Available as a download or through Long Thread Media (I can’t say I especially understand the latter option, not having done more than find it online).

 Knitting Daily TV (KDTV) episodes

 There’s a Knitting Daily blog post about what it was like to be in the studio taping these segments.
 It was a somewhat surreal experience: I had to get new-to-me clothes in specified colors and styles, as well as a manicure, and to wear more makeup than I’d ever had on in my life.
 Taping involves a lot of precise constraints concerning timing, body positioning and language, where the props can be, how you interact with the host, and what you can and can’t say on air.
 I ended up with more vocal pauses (“um”) than I like to hear!
 But the hosts (Eunny Jang and Shay Pendray for my segments) and organizers at KDTV were fantastic to work with and if you want to see me looking dressed up, this is the place to go.
 Each of these segments has about 27 seconds of intro material before the topic begins.

 - Episode 603’s how-to segment: on wool’s transformation from raw to yarn, with Eunny Jang (6 minutes).